micropython/micropython/docs/esp32/tutorial/intro.rst

 features, there are daily builds (note: you actually may need some development experience, e.g. being ready to follow git history to know what new changes and features were introduced).

-Support for 512kb modules is provided on a feature preview basis.
-For end users, it's recommended to use modules with flash of 1024kb or more.
-As such, only daily builds for 512kb modules are provided.

 Deploying the firmware
 ----------------------